DoggoWhistler/AMS-app-setup/README.md

 - hexagonal architecture

 ## Design decisions
 - Clean DDD with hexagonal architecture does not allow any framework dependencies in your domain.
-For better QOL and less boilerplate code, I decided to use lombok and mapstruct.
-This is a tradeoff, but I think it is worth it as the produced class files have no trace of these frameworks.
+For better QOL and less boilerplate code, we decided to use lombok and mapstruct.
+This is a tradeoff, but we think it is worth it as the produced class files have no trace of these frameworks.
 They are compile time only.
 - Jboss logging was used as this is handled by quarkus OOTB and can be natively compiled.

 ## Concepts used in this template

 - Hexagonal architecture.
-The domain module should be the core of the application, and the other modules should be adapters to the domain.
-The domain module should not depend on any other module.
+The application module together with the model module should be the core of the application, and the other modules should be adapters to the domain.
+The applciation module should not depend on any other module.
 - Use interfaces as ports to avoid coupling between layers.
 - Use MapStruct to map between layers.
 - Use JUnit 5 and Mockito for unit tests.